2017 Inauguration Boycott: Jim Brown Tells John Lewis To Stop Crying The Blues [Video]

 “I’m outraged that the demonstration that he had early in his life has turned into a subjugation of his right and authority as a black leader,” Weaver asserted, however.

-Weaver insisted that Lewis has joined up with “the oppressors,” because the government officials enforcing Jim Crow laws in the 1960s-1970s were all Democrats.
+Weaver insisted that Lewis has joined up with “the oppressors,” because the government officials enforcing Jim Crow laws through the 1960s were all Democrats.
 He also accused Lewis as a Member of Congress of “presiding over the destruction of black America, and you owe us an apology” since Lewis, as Weaver sees it, has done “nothing” to improve inner city black communities.

 “[John Lewis] is more concerned about Trump being the illegitimate president but John Lewis is the illegitimate Congressman,” Mason Weaver declared.